Azure/multi-cloud-asset-inventory-preview/README.md

 ### Configure AWS account
 On the AWS side, a CloudFormation template needs to be uploaded to create the required identity provider and role permissions to complete the onboarding process.

-- Follow the last line on the terminal and download the AWS CloudFormation template from [https://aka.ms/AwsAssetManagementProd](https://aka.ms/AwsAssetManagementProd) and copy your <code style="color : red">PublicCloudConnectorAzureTenantId</code>.
-PublicCloudConnectorAzureTenantId can also be retrieved following the instructions in [this link](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/how-to-find-tenant).
+- Follow the last line on the terminal and download the <code style="color : red">AWS CloudFormation template</code> from [https://aka.ms/AwsAssetManagementProd](https://aka.ms/AwsAssetManagementProd) and copy your <code style="color : red">PublicCloudConnectorAzureTenantId</code>. <code style="color : red">PublicCloudConnectorAzureTenantId</code> can also be retrieved following the instructions in [this link](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/how-to-find-tenant).
 ![CleanShot 2023-09-22 at 11 55 58](https://github.com/Azure/multi-cloud-asset-inventory-preview/assets/35560783/49ad02aa-4d55-4816-98fc-cd90d9f324db)